 This spectacular green and white Baroque castle was once the home to Catherine the Great and Nicholas I. Today, this lavish palace houses priceless art and artifacts and hints at the opulent lifestyle of Russian royalty; the current building is the fifth and only remaining version of this castle.
 Interior rooms to visit here include St. George Hall, a large throne room, the Malachite Room, and the Concert Hall.

-If you enjoyed these destinations you are sure to love learning more about the Scottish Highlands in this article. https://travelreveal.com/destination-guides/exploring-the-rugged-beauty-of-the-scottish-highlands/
+If you enjoyed these destinations, you will love learning more about the Scottish Highlands in this article. https://travelreveal.com/destination-guides/exploring-the-rugged-beauty-of-the-scottish-highlands/